krishpranav/ktop/README.md

 Keyboard shortcuts
 ---

-* Press 'u' to update to the latest version of vtop.
+* Press 'u' to update to the latest version of ktop.
 * Arrow up or k to move up the process list.
 * Arrow down or j to move down.
 * Arrow left or h to zoom the graphs in.